 Cinnamon Essential Oil Uses of Blends and Applications

 For all of its known benefits, cinnamon oil is also known as a sensitizer.
-Always dilute carefully, as much as a 1:1500 ratio for cinnamon bark, and 1:175 for cinnamon lead when used topically and never more than a drop or so in a full recipe.
+And keep to 1% max dilution and no more than 2 drops per culinary dish.
 Remember that oil and water don't mix, so dilution should happen first in a lipid like coconut oil or another carrier oil.

 Use cinnamon oil in: